antonkulaga/scala-js-binding/README.md

 * Macro subproject.
 It is a subproject that is internally used by scala-js-binding to extract reactive variables from views with macro.
 * Controls subproject.
 It depends on binding subproject and contains some useful html controls and charts.
 * Semantic subproject.
 It depends on controls subproject and contains integration with Banana-RDF library.
 It allows to bind RDF properties to HTML and scalajs views.
+* PDF subproject.
+This subproject is a facade for PDF.js that will be later separated to a separate repository